banbagroup/banbagroup.com/_posts/2019-08-08-why-we-sponsored-our-first-event-in-nepal.markdown

 PS: If anyone is looking to use our venue for such events in the future please get in touch at [hi@banbagroup.com](mailto:hi@banbagroup.com).
 Unlike other venues in Kathmandu we won't charge for use of the space.

 If you're interested in joining future Rails Girls events then head to [http://railsgirls.com/](http://railsgirls.com/)

+If you're interested in attending future Ruby meetups in Nepal then then head to [https://rubynepal.org/](http://rubynepal.org/)

 Also, we've a number of positions open so take a look at [https://www.banbagroup.com/jobs](https://www.banbagroup.com/jobs)